sebastianzillessen/WiFi-AP-Raspberry-Pi-3/Readme.md

 by sharing the incoming internet connection on `eth0` on the `wlan0` device (internal WiFi Chip on the new Pi).

+## Goal
+Setup your Raspberrypi 3 as a WiFi Access Point (or Router) to share your ethernet connection with friends and family as a nice take-it-with-you WiFi Network.

 ## Environment
 This script was tested on